-From 1979 to 1986, he attended and studied at the independent establishment of Hulme Grammar School.
-During his interview in The Jonathan Ross Show, he revealed that he poorly performed on his A-level on Math and got a grade of D, which he then considered as a very bad score and needed to really pour time and effort to practice.
-He mentions two reasons for his Math grade result – fledging band commitments and lack of interest.
+From 1979 to 1986, Brian studied at the independent Hulme Grammar School.
+Brian performed poorly in his A-level in Mathematics and received a grade of D. At the time, Brian reflected on this poor score and endeavored to pour more time and effort into math practice.
+He considered that there were two reasons for his low Math grade result – his fledging band commitments and a lack of interest in the subject.

 Career in Science

-Apart from broadcasting science, he has also co-authored and numerous books about Physics, which include The Quantum Universe and Why does E=mc2, both with Jeff Forshaw.
+Apart from broadcasting science, he has also co-authored and written many books about Physics, which include “The Quantum Universe” and Why does E=mc2.

 His effort to broadcast and publicize science has brought him numerous awards and recognitions.
 In 2002, he was voted an International Fellow of The Explorers Club.
 In 2006 Brian Cox received the British Association’s Lord Kelvin Award for publicizing science.